Reference and briefing documents to download that we hope you find useful

 For those who are interested in further views ...links to our favourite resources on the specialist subject of Cloud Computing are here

 Cloud Business Services,

-Built on Cloud Computing, Cloud Businss Services are changing organisation design and operations strategy.
+Built on Cloud Computing, Cloud Business, Services are changing organisations

 What the Experts say….